-Zostavax has been found to cause several serious side effects, leading injured patients to file lawsuits against Merck — and its parent company, Bayer — for failing to properly warn about potential complications.
+Zostavax has been found to cause several serious side effects, leading injured patients and their lawyers to file lawsuits against Merck — and its parent company, Bayer — for failing to properly warn about potential complications.

 Zostavax is meant to prevent shingles, but many patients actually contracted the virus after receiving the vaccine.

 Shingles is caused when a dormant chickenpox virus sits in the body’s nervous system for years and eventually develops into shingles.
 Symptoms typically consist of painful blisters on one side of the torso.